azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ----------------------------------------------

 ## Overview
-Security Scanner for Azure DevOps (AzSK.ADO) helps you keep your ADO artifacts such as various org/project settings, build/release configurations, service connections, agent pools, , feeds, repos, securefiles, environments etc. configured securely.
-You can run the ADO Security Scanner standalone in a PowerShell console and this section demonstrates various features of ADOScanner to get the compliance results and show visibility.
+Security Scanner for Azure DevOps (AzSK.ADO) helps you keep your ADO resource types such as various org/project settings, build/release configurations, service connections, agent pools, , feeds, repositories, securefiles, environments etc. configured securely.
+You can run the ADO Security Scanner standalone in a powerShell console and this section demonstrates various features of ADOScanner to get the compliance results and show visibility.

-The purpose of this document is to help the end users to install, configure and use various feature of ADOScanner to drive the compliance in SDL mode.
+The purpose of this document is to help the end users to install, configure and use various features of ADOScanner in SDL mode to drive the compliance for ADO organizations.

 ----------------------------------------------